KeerthisreeJ/task-analyzer/README.md

 - Thanks to the Singularium team for a thoughtful assignment that tests real problem-solving skills
 - The Django and DRF communities for excellent documentation

 ---

-**Final thought:** Priority is not about doing everything.
-It's about doing the right things at the right time.
-I hope this tool helps you figure out what "right" means for you. 🎯

----